Undergraduate Research Symposium Application

 - The student presenter(s) specified on the application will each receive an e-mail confirming that their submission has been received.

-- A faculty committee will review abstracts in a process that commences promptly following the submission deadline.
+- For 2021, each faculty mentor will approve their mentee(s) Symposium participation and abstract.
+This is different than past years, where a faculty committee will review abstracts in a process that commences promptly following the submission deadline.
 Thereafter, the student presenter(s) and faculty mentor(s) will receive an e-mail notifying them whether the submission was accepted or denied no later than the specified deadline.

 - Once a submission has been accepted, student presenters and faculty mentors will receive e-mail communication with a schedule for the day's events, the specific time and place of their presentation, and day-of protocol.